-The gold is kept in nine underground vaults and we guard it very carefully.
-Our customers are the UK Government, banks and other governments around the world.
+The gold is kept in nine underground vaults, and we guard it very carefully.
+Our customers are the UK government, banks and other governments around the world.
 Each gold bar costs hundreds of thousands of pounds.

 Their value can go up and down.
-Our customers can trade their gold bars with other customers at the Bank.
-When a customer trades gold it usually doesn't move, instead the name of the owner will change on our system.
+Our customers can trade the gold bars with other customers at the Bank.
+When a customer trades gold, it usually doesn't move.
+Instead, the name of the owner will change on our system.

-You can see them in our museum and if you're feeling strong you can try to lift one.
+You can see them in our museum.
+And if you're feeling strong, you can try to lift one.

-Some interesting facts, did you know that an ounce of gold can be stretched a distance of over 50 miles?
-All of the gold mined so far in the world, would fill more than three Olympic sized swimming pools.
+Some interesting facts.
+Did you know that an ounce of gold can be stretched a distance of over 50 miles?
+All of the gold mined so far in the world would fill more than three Olympic sized swimming pools.